EricGomesGregory/DnD-Wulfgar/Wulfgar/Classes/Subclasses/FighterArchetypes.md

 #### Rallying Cry
-When you choose this archetype at 3rd level, you learn how to inspire your allies to fight on past their injuries.
+When you choose this archetype at 3rd level, you learn how to inspire your allies.
+You can perform one of the following cries when you use your Second Wind feature.

+***Cry of Inspiration.***
-When you use your Second Wind feature, you can choose up to three creatures within 60 feet of you that are allied with you.
+You can choose up to three creatures within 60 feet of you that are allied with you.
 Each one gains a number of temporary hit points equal to 1d10 + your fighter level, provided that the creature can see or hear you.

+***Cry of Perseverance.***
+You can choose one creature within 60 feet of you that is unconscious.
+It becomes stable and regains a number of hit points equal to 1d10 + your fighter level, provided that the creature can see or hear you.

 #### Envoy